© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of Cleave Dyke prehistoric boundary on Hambleton Down and World War II bombing decoy shelters north east and north of Garbutt Farm is a scheduled monument protected by Historic England under reference 1020105.
 View the official record →

-Cleave Dyke is a prehistoric linear earthwork situated on Hambleton Down in Yorkshire, forming part of an ancient boundary system whose exact dating remains uncertain though it belongs to the Iron Age or earlier period.
+Cleave Dyke is a prehistoric linear earthwork forming a boundary feature on Hambleton Down in Yorkshire, dating to the Bronze Age or Iron Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020105.

 Section of Cleave Dyke prehistoric boundary on Hambleton Down and World War II bombing decoy shelters north east and north of Garbutt Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020105.